Master of Social Work (MSW) Degree Programs

 The Growth of Social Work Education

 The CSWE conducts an annual survey of the programs it accredits and the data from these surveys can be found on the CSWE website.
-The 2020 Annual Statistics on Social Work Education in the United States was published in 2021 and is the latest available survey data from the CSWE.
+The 2022-2023 The State of Social Work Education in the United States was published in 2024 and is the latest available survey data from the CSWE.
 From the annual survey data, it is possible to look at both the increase in the number of schools offering CSWE accredited MSW programs and the number of students enrolled in those programs.
-In 2020, the CSWE sent out surveys to 311 programs.
+In 2020, the CSWE sent out surveys to 311 programs*.
 This is compared to 203 programs that were sent surveys in 2010, which equates to a 53% increase in programs during that timeframe (there were 186 programs in 2007).
-Between the 2020 survey and February of 2022 (based on the CSWE’s Commission on Accreditation (COA) February 2022 meeting), there has been an additional 8% increase in the number of schools offering programs (from 311 to 336).
+Between the 2020 survey and August of 2024, there has been an additional 15% increase in the number of schools offering MSW programs (from 311 to 359).

-In addition to the increase in the number of schools offering master’s in social work programs, the total number of students enrolled in these programs has also grown steadily over the past 11 annual surveys.
-There were slightly over 47K students enrolled in programs in 2010, while there were over 75.8K students enrolled in programs in 2020, which equates to a 60% increase in students enrolled in MSW programs.
+In addition to the increase in the number of schools offering master’s in social work programs, the total number of students enrolled in these programs has also grown steadily over the past 13 annual surveys.
+There were slightly over 47K students enrolled in programs in 2010, while there were over 83.6K students enrolled in programs in 2022, which equates to a 77% increase in students enrolled in MSW programs.
 Based on data from the United States Department of Labor’s Bureau of Labor Statistics, the growth of jobs for trained social workers continues to be “faster than average” compared to all of the occupations they survey.
-The bls.gov job outlook shows a 12% increase in social work jobs between 2020 and 2030 (current available data).
+The bls.gov job outlook shows a 7% increase in social work jobs between 2022 and 2032 (current available data).
 Schools are clearly working to help meet this demand as more programs seek CSWE accreditation.
+The following table contains data from the last 10 CSWE annual surveys.

 To help students research CSWE-accredited programs, and to answer important questions about accreditation, field education, distance education, and more, MasterofSocialWork.com provides a comprehensive directory of all CSWE-accredited master of social work programs in the nation.
 Our directory offers information about tuition, online/hybrid options, part-time and full-time study tracks, and field education requirements.
 We also feature informational articles about social work careers, advice for succeeding in graduate school, and interviews with social workers and professors of social work.